HollowMan6/02239-Data-Security/Report-access-control.md

 <!-- > (max 3 pages including diagrams)
 > This section should document the results of the role mining process performed in in Task 2 and provide a short overview of the implementation of the role based access control mechanism implemented in Task 3 along with the motivation behind all non-trivial design choices.
 In particular, it must describe the syntax used to specify the RBAC policy. -->

-The Role-Based implementation of the access control mechanism is defined in the following table: each role type has different permissions on the service types provided by the printer and they are organized in the hierarchical structure shown in Figure 1.
+The Role-Based implementation of the access control mechanism is defined in the following Table-2: each role type has different permissions on the service types provided by the printer and they are organized in the hierarchical structure shown in Figure 1.

 | Role      | print | queue | topQueue | start       | stop | restart | status | readConfig | setConfig |
 | ------------- | ----- | ----- | -------- | ----------- | ---- | ------- | ------ | ---------- | --------- |